Information on childcare for service families within the UK and overseas.

 Overseas Nursery Allowance (ONA)

-The Childcare Voucher scheme is a salary scheme open to new joiners until 31 August 2018.
+The Childcare Voucher scheme is a salary sacrifice scheme, which closed to new joiners in October 2018.

-Childcare vouchers can only be used at nurseries or childminders which are MOD approved, regulated and inspected.
+Childcare vouchers can only be used at nurseries or childminders that are MOD approved, regulated and inspected.

-Parents can visit the Childcare Choices website to register.
-TFC can only be used at nurseries or childminders which are MOD approved (regulated and inspected).
+TFC can only be used at nurseries or childminders that are MOD approved (regulated and inspected).
 There are also some rest of the world locations where TFC is not currently available.
 DIN 2018DIN01-011 applies.

 Universal Infant Free School Meals